elijahpakalnis/oop-game-show-app/README.md

 by clicking the letters, and by typing on keyboard.

-So part of this project submission is also to note what was changed in CSS, truth is I'm till a noob with CSS stuff, so it was all superficial, just changed background colors, transparency, borders, some margins, image widths/heights.
+So part of this project submission is also to note what was changed in CSS, truth is I'm still a noob with CSS stuff, so it was all superficial, just changed background colors, transparency, borders, some margins, image widths/heights.

 + removed the folowing colors :root
   --color-win: #78CF82;